Prince Rogers Nelson biography

 Prince (1979)

-The debut album’s lead single Soft And Wet found moderate success, peaking at number 12 on Billboard’s soul charts.
+The debut album’s lead single Soft And Wet met moderate success, peaking at number 12 on Billboard’s soul chart.
 A backing band was assembled to perform with Prince in the live shows for a supporting tour.
 André was enlisted on bass, and was joined by Bobby “Z” Rivkin – brother and studio runner for sound technician David Rivkin at Moon Sound – to play drums.
-Responding to an ad Prince placed in The Twin Cities Reader and unglamorously auditioned behind Del’s Tire Mart, local musician Dez Dickerson was signed on for guitar.
-Gayle Chapman (hired after approaching Prince for audition) and Matt Fink (introduced to Prince by friend Bobby Z) joined on keyboards.
+Responding to an ad Prince placed in The Twin Cities Reader and unglamorously auditioned behind Del’s Tire Mart, 18-year-old local musician Dez Dickerson was signed on for rhythm guitar.
+Gayle Chapman, hired after reaching out to Prince for an audition, and Matt Fink (introduced to Prince by friend Bobby Z) both joined on keyboards.
 This arrangement of double keyboards, substituting horns with the second synthesiser, would form the basis of Prince’s unique sound.
 Furthermore, from the outset Prince was intent to enlist white members to his band, drawing inspiration from Sly & The Family Stone.
-The backing band was also to receive a name, The Rebels, and headed to Colorado in July 1979 to write tracks for their own album.
-Although Warner felt this was a distraction and the act continued named simply ‘Prince’, it sowed in him an ambition to create a named band in the future.
+His backing band was also to receive a name, The Rebels, and they headed to Colorado in July 1979 to create tracks for their own album.
+Although Warner felt this was a distraction and the act continued under the name ‘Prince’, it sowed in him an ambition to create a named backing band in the future.

-The group staged their first gigs at the Capri Theatre 5th and 6th January 1979, playing to just 300.
-The first show was for the public, but the crucial second was for Warner management and considered the band were not yet polished enough to go on the road.
+The group staged their first public gigs at the Capri Theatre 5th and 6th January 1979, playing to just 300.
+The first show was for the general public, but attendees to the crucial second show included Warner’s management.
+While the performance was good, they considered the band were not yet polished enough to go on the road.
 The debut album thereby passed unsupported.
-Frustrated how the studio time had overrun to produce For You and had all but spent the budget allocated to create all three albums, Warner believed Prince needed the steady stewardship of a more experienced manager.
-They introduced Prince to the Hollywood firm responsible for propelling Earth Wind And Fire to stardom in the early 1970s: Bob Cavallo, Joe Ruffalo and Steve Fargnoli.
-Husney was sacked and replaced with Fargnoli, who sent Prince to Alpha Studios in Burbank, California to work alongside Gary Brandt to record his second album.
-Having wanted to try every trick in the book in exhausting studio sessions to lay down For You, Brandt reined Prince back and introduced him the nuances of recording.
-The result was a sharper record.
-And as if to relaunch him as a more refined artist, Prince’s second album was self-titled Prince, and released in August 1979.
+Frustrated how the studio time had overrun to produce For You and had all but blown the entire budget allocated to create all three albums, Warner believed Prince needed the steady stewardship from more experienced management.
+The management team they introduced Prince was the Hollywood firm responsible for propelling Earth, Wind & Fire to stardom in the early 1970s: Bob Cavallo, Joe Ruffalo and Steve Fargnoli.
+Husney was sacked and replaced with Fargnoli, who in April 1979 sent Prince to Alpha Studios in Burbank, California to work alongside Gary Brandt to record the second album.
+Having wanted to try every trick in the book in exhausting studio sessions laying down For You, Brandt reined Prince back and introduced him the nuances of recording.
+The result was a sharper, cleaner LP.
+And as if to relaunch him as a more refined artist, Prince’s second album was self-titled Prince and was released that August.
 By December it had delivered a 141 position improvement in the album chart.
-The lead single I Wanna Be Your Lover also produced Prince’s his first hit, topping the Billboard Hot Soul Singles and peaking at 11 on the Hot 100.
+Its lead single I Wanna Be Your Lover also secured Prince’s his first hit, topping the Billboard Hot Soul Singles and peaked at 11 on the main Hot 100.
 Its lyrics proclaimed Prince’s affection for LA jazz keyboardist Patrice Rushen.
+In February 1980, Prince record secured Prince his first Platinum certification with The Recording Industry Association of America (RIAA).

-Prince and the band also finally embarked on their first promotional tour, a headlining act on the club circuit.
-As this mini tour evolved it culminated with Prince joining Rick James for nine weeks as the support act in his Fire It Up tour, which started in February 1979.
-Playing 42 dates it gave opportunity for Prince to get noticed and led to his first television performance – on the popular CBS show American Bandstand, which was aired on 26 January 1980.
-Sadly his appearance on the show was a disaster and a humiliating experience.
-American Bandstand was a long-running TV staple that had introduced the likes of Michael Jackson, Areosmith and Sonny & Cher.
+Prince and the band finally embarked on their debut tour on 26 November 1979, a headlining act on the club circuit in promotion for the Prince LP.
+Just six shows in, Prince was struck down with pneumonia and the remainder of the tour was postponed to the next year.
+Yet its brief run led to his first television performance – the popular ABC show American Bandstand, which aired on 26 January 1980.
+Sadly his appearance on the show was a disaster and humiliating experience.
+American Bandstand was a long-running TV staple that had introduced the likes of Michael Jackson, Aerosmith and Sonny & Cher.
+The show was taped in Hollywood on 16 December 1979 while Prince was still recovering his health.
 Following Prince’s confident performance of I Wanna Be Your Lover, stage fright had him clam up when interviewed by its host Dick Clark.
-From that moment on Prince would only give interviews in settings he controlled, and in doing so laid the foundations of the mystique he would let foster throughout his career.
+From that moment on Prince only gave interviews in settings he controlled and in doing so laid the foundations of the mystique he would let foster throughout his career.
+The tour resumed in February 1980 and as this evolved it culminated with Prince joining Rick James for nine weeks as support act in James’ Fire It Up Tour.
+The stint would not only give Prince greater exposure playing to larger arenas, James’ act became formative to the characteristics Prince took for his own live show.
+A rivalry ensued and the billing became known in the music press as ‘The Battle of Funk’.

 Dirty Mind (1980)